1kn3sx34/os/README.md

 ### Running
 To boot your built images, you can write the appropriate image for the platform you're trying to boot to a USB flash drive or hard disk.
 On Windows, you can use the Win32DiskImager tool (included in the [tools](https://gitlab.com/minoca/tools) repository under win32/Win32DiskImager).
 You can also use the msetup tool to build custom images.
 If you use the msetup tool to install Minoca OS onto a partition of a disk containing other partitions that you care about (such as on the same machine you're building from), we highly recommend making a complete backup of your disk.
 Minoca OS is still new, and we wouldn't want a bad bug to wipe out all your data.

-If you're building Minoca OS on Windows and have downloaded the [tools](https://gitlab.com/minoca/tools) repository, several shortcuts have been set up to allow you to quickly run a Qemu instance with the images you've just built.
+If you're building OS on Windows and have downloaded the [tools](https://gitlab.com/minoca/tools) repository, several shortcuts have been set up to allow you to quickly run a Qemu instance with the images you've just built.
 Make sure you fired up the development environment with the setenv.cmd script.
 Type `run`, then `dx` to fire up an x86 Qemu instance of pc.img with a kernel debugger attached.
 We use this internally for faster development.
 If building for ARM, it's `runarm` and `da`.

 ### Nickel Tour
 Below is a brief orientation of a few of the directories in the repository.
 Check the Makefile in each directory for a more detailed description of what that directory contains.